Griffin Park: Other sports

 The first ever paying event at Griffin Park was a sports meeting on 29 July 1904, which included a wrestling match.
 Athletics, tennis and Gaelic football also took place at the ground.
 The Heinz baseball team played at the ground in the late 1900s, after gaining admittance to the National Baseball League of Great Britain and Ireland.

 Advertising

-Griffin Park is beneath the flightpath of London Heathrow Airport and the roofs of the New Road and Braemar Road stands are used as a large advertising space.
+Griffin Park was beneath the flightpath of London Heathrow Airport and the roofs of the New Road and Braemar Road stands were used as a large advertising space.
 The roofs of both stands were used to advertise KLM, Ericsson, Infogrames and Qatar Airways.
-The New Road Stand roof is currently sponsored by Matchbook, the club's official betting partner.
+The New Road Stand roof was latterly sponsored by Matchbook, the club's official betting partner.
 In the late 2000s, the Braemar Road stand was sponsored by water cooler business Refreshing Solutions.

 "A pub on every corner"

 Griffin Park was well known in football circles for being the only football ground in England to have a pub on each corner.
 The pubs are: